pForest: In-Network Inference with Random Forests

+\newcounter{fn1} \newcounter{fn2} \newcounter{fn3} \newcounter{fn4} \newcounter{fn5} When classifying network traffic, a key challenge is deciding when to perform the classification, i.e., after how many packets.
+Too early, and the decision basis is too thin to classify a flow confidently; too late, and the tardy labeling delays crucial actions (e.g., shutting down an attack) and invests computational resources for too long (e.g., tracking and storing features).
+Moreover, the optimal decision timing varies across flows.

-We answer positively by presenting \system, a system for performing \emph{in-network} inference according to supervised machine learning models on top of programmable data planes.
-The key challenge is to design classification models that fit the constraints of programmable data planes (\eg no floating points, no loops, and limited memory) while providing high accuracy. \system addresses this challenge in three phases: \textit{(i)}~it optimizes the features selection according to the capabilities of programmable network devices; \textit{(ii)}~it trains random forest models tailored for different phases of a flow; and \textit{(iii)}~it applies these models in real time, on a per-packet basis.
+\startsquarepar We present pForest, a system for ``As Soon As Possible'' (ASAP) in-network classification according to supervised machine learning models on top of programmable data planes. pForest automatically classifies each flow as soon as its label is sufficiently established, not sooner, not later.
+A key challenge behind pForest is finding a strategy for dynamically adapting the features and the classification logic during the lifetime of a flow. pForest solves this problem by: (i) training random forest models tailored to different phases of a flow; and (ii) dynamically switching between these models in real time, on a per-packet basis. pForest models are tuned to fit the constraints of programmable switches (e.g., no floating points, no loops, and limited memory) while providing a high accuracy. \stopsquarepar

-We fully implemented \system in Python (training), and in P4$_{16}$ (inference).
-Our evaluation shows that \system can classify traffic at line rate for hundreds of thousands of flows, with an accuracy that is on-par with software-based solutions.
-We further show the practicality of \system by deploying it on existing hardware devices (Barefoot Tofino).
+We implemented a prototype of pForest in Python (training) and P4 (inference).
+Our evaluation shows that pForest can classify traffic ASAP for hundreds of thousands of flows, with a classification score that is on-par with software-based solutions.